Rubin-unige/assignment1_rt/README.md

 cd ~/my_new_ws
 catkin_make
 ```
-After building, your workspace should be ready to launch the nodes in the package.
+After building, your workspace will be ready to launch the nodes in the package.

 ## Running Everything

 1. **Start the ROS Master**

 Before running any ROS nodes, make sure the ROS Master is up and running.
 Open a terminal and start `roscore`: